 This course includes both an academic and travel component and will provide an in-depth experience of the destination and its place in Christian Studies.
 Course may be repeated for credit as destinations change.
-Prerequisite: Permission of the department and permission of the Dean

 CS 790 Graduating Essay (0) A CS 790-CL Graduating Essay (0)